Cumulo/recollect.cljs/README.md

 * Twig: data wrapped with a renderer to caching purpose
 * Bunch: the whole date tree rendered with Twigs

+### Purpose

+Rendering data tree and doing diffing would be slow.
+It's a simlar to the problem of React DOM diffing.

+This library is using the algorithm developed in Respo DOM diffing.
+It's like data rendering, with keeps reusing last result of data tree.

+It's not tested yet, but is trying to trade memory and performance with caching.

 ### Diff Operations

 ```clojure